-Number Heading Required data/Detail required Provide, as s appropriate, the foll owing data and analysis for the significant legal entities that the firm has identified and geography (E&W, Scotland, NI) 1 Customers Overview of services provided, including volumes 2 Joint ventures opies of relevant contracts, or as a minimum detail of key clauses such as break/insolvency, services, costs, governing law, ocumbrances.
-3 Property For each Cash Centre: Ownership details Operational details (if outsourced) Copies of relevant contracts if not self-owned or operated, or as a minimum details of key clauses such as break/insolvency, services, costs, governing law, encumbrances.
-4 IT systems Name and overview of system function/use and whether off shelf or bespoke Ownership details - licence requirements if not owned/developed in-house Details of other relevant licences and intellectual property Key service providers Details of key clauses such as services provided, break/insolvency, costs, for: ATM replenishment Cash in Transit (CIT) movements IT systems essential for cash business Equipment maintenance (High Speed Note Sorting (HSNS), ATMs etc) Printing of own-note issuance Processing of own-note issuance 6 Funding/Capital Requirements/ Costs Provision of treasury function for cash handling Guarantees Booking of business, and transfers of ownership of notes 7 Wind down/ separation Management assessment of barriers to resolution.
+Number Heading Required data/Detail required Provide, a as appropriate, the f following data and analysis for the significant legal entities that the firm has identified and geography (E&W, Scotland, NI) 1 Customers Overview of services provided, including volumes 2 Joint ventures Copies of relevant contracts, or as a minimum detail of key clauses such as break/insolvency, services, costs, governing law, encumbrances.
+3 Property For each Cash Centre: - Ownership details - Operational details (if outsourced) Copies of relevant contracts if not self-owned or operated, or as a minimum details of key clauses such as break/insolvency, services, costs, governing law, encumbrances.
+4 IT systems Name and overview of system function/use and whether off shelf or bespoke Ownership details - licence requirements if not owned/developed in-house Details of other relevant licences and intellectual property 5 Key service Details of key clauses such as services provided, break/insolvency, costs, for: providers - ATM replenishment - Cash in Transit (CIT) movements - IT systems essential for cash business Equipment maintenance (High Speed Note Sorting (HSNS), ATMs etc) - Printing of own-note issuance - Processing of own-note issuance 6 Funding/Capital Provision of treasury function for cash handling Requirements/ Costs Guarantees Booking of business, and transfers of ownership of notes 7 Wind down/ separation Management assessment of barriers to resolution.